 The minimum duration of doctoral studies is two years.
 Therefore, to initiate proceedings for the defence of the thesis, you must have been enrolled in at least two academic years and have been favourably evaluated at least twice.

-Exceptionally, in the case of doctoral students governed by previous regulations, subject to authorisation by the vice-rector, earlier enrolments will be taken into account and only a favourable assessment of the doctoral activity document and the research plan will be required.
+Exceptionally, in the case of doctoral students governed by previous regulations, of doctoral students who have started another doctoral programme regulated by 99/2011 or of students registered in the URV under a cotutelle agreement (with a signed cotutelle agreement), subject to authorisation by the vice-rector, earlier enrolments will be taken into account and only a favourable assessment of the doctoral activity document and the research plan will be required.

 - Maximum duration

 Article 3 of Royal Decree 99/2011, of 28 January, states that the maximum duration of doctoral studies is three years full-time from the date of the first enrolment to the programme to submission of the doctoral thesis.
 If the student fails to apply to submit the thesis within this period of three years, the academic committee responsible for the programme may authorise an extension for a further year and, exceptionally, for an additional year.

 With the permission of the academic committee responsible for the programme, students may pursue doctoral studies part time.
 In this case the studies may have a maximum duration of five years from the date of the first enrolment to the programme to submission of the thesis.
 For part-time studies an extension may be authorised for a further two years and, exceptionally, for an additional year.